-The breast unit has four full time breast consultant surgeons (link), two consultant radiologists (link) and two consultant oncologists (link) all dedicated to the treatment of breast diseases and breast cancer.
+The breast unit has three full time breast consultant surgeons (link) and a fourth surgeon that does one stop clinics, two consultant radiologists (link) and three consultant oncologists (link) all dedicated to the treatment of breast diseases and breast cancer.
 We also have three breast care nurse specialists (link) who are the main link to our patients, are involved in their treatment journeys and are their advocates.

 We are involved in education and host surgical trainees from the North East Thames deanery who are trained and mentored by our consultant surgeons.